The Society is proud to have a team of distinguished Instructors.

 Anne Wallace, Q.C., CTAJ™

 Wallace’s work includes arbitration, mediation, conciliation and investigations in labour and employment.
-It also includes Indian residential schools adjudication, personal injury mediation, domain name dispute arbitration, and commercial mediation and arbitration.
+It also includes personal injury mediation, domain name dispute arbitration, and commercial mediation and arbitration.
 Wallace is an instructor with the Foundation of Administrative Justice, teaching various topics in the Foundation’s training programs for members and staff of administrative tribunals and for those who appear before tribunals, including labour arbitration boards.
+She was an adjudicator of Indian residential school claims in both the ADR Process and the Independent Assessment Process.
 Wallace’s past law practice with Wallace Meschishnick Clackson Zawada included administrative law, industrial relations, employment law, human rights, and civil litigation, including commercial litigation cases.

-Wallace is Past President of the ADR Institute of Saskatchewan Inc. and a past Regional Representative on the Board of the ADR Institute of Canada Inc..
-She is currently a member at large on the National Board.
-Wallace has been actively involved in the Canadian Bar Association throughout all her years of practice.
+Wallace is Past President of the ADR Institute of Saskatchewan Inc. and a past Regional Representative and past member at large on the Board of the ADR Institute of Canada Inc. Wallace has been actively involved in the Canadian Bar Association throughout all her years of practice.
 She was President of the Saskatchewan Branch in 2004-2005.
 She was a member of the National International Development Committee for many years.
 She is past Chair of the Canadian Legal Conference Steering Committee.
 Wallace has also been Chair of the National Continuing Legal Education Committee (1999-2001) and Chair of National Sections Council (1996-97).
 She was an original member of the Administrative and Labour Law Section (Saskatchewan) in 1984, was Chair of that Section for three years and was Chair of the National Administrative Law Section (1994-95).
 She has spent many years as a member of Provincial and/or National Council.

 Adrian Wright, CTAJ™